oliviale/CSS-Progress-Pie/README.md

 ## Changing colors, fonts, etc.
-Manually change the properties of the CSS code.
-[More details here](https://oliviale.github.io/CSS-Progress-Pie/#styling).
+Manually change the properties of the CSS code. <a href="https://oliviale.github.io/CSS-Progress-Pie#styling" target="_blank">More details here</a>.

 ## Playground
 [Play around in this Codepen](https://codepen.io/oliviale/pen/YqEgPw)